J. T. Edson: Later life

 Edson openly claimed, though rather tongue-in-cheek, that he wrote for the money.
 In an article for Time magazine in February 1999, he declared that unlike such authors as Louis L'Amour, he had "no desire to have lived in the Wild West, and I've never even been on a horse.
 I've seen those things and they look highly dangerous at both ends and bloody uncomfortable in the middle."

 This remoteness from the West placed Edson in company with the popular Western author Zane Grey, who was a middle-aged east coast dentist.
 Similarly, Western author George G. Gilman, real name Terry Harknett, was born and bred in Essex, England.

-Edson paid scrupulous attention to historical detail and accuracy, while striving not to overburden his stories with the fruits of his research.

 His style

 J. T. Edson delighted in using real-life and fictional characters as crossover "guest stars" in his works and often used the relatives/descendants of his characters to create spin-off series.
 He backs the existence of these guest stars with frequent references to "fictionist-genealogist" Philip José Farmer's Wold Newton family.

 His first hero, Ole Devil, is the maternal uncle of his Civil War & Floating Outfit hero, Dusty Fog.
-Fog in turn is the first cousin of gunfighter John Wesley Hardin—supposedly Ole Devil's paternal nephew.
+Fog in turn is the first cousin of gunfighter John Wesley Hardin.
 Lon Ysabel's cousin is "Bad Bill" Longley.
 Alvin Fog was Dusty's grandson; Rockabye County hero Bradford Counter was Mark Counter's great-grandson, and Bunduki was Bradford Counter's cousin and another great-grandson of Mark Counter, his mater Dawn Drummond-Clayton being the great-granddaughter of Tarzan through their son, Jack Clayton, aka Korak the Killer.
 Alvin Fog shares his series with Edgar Wallace characters J G Reeder and the Three Just Men.
 A variety of real (Wyatt Earp) and fictional (Matt Dillon) characters pop up in every series.